 Piedmont Cuisine

-In Piedmont, Italian dishes provide a juxtaposition of the traditions of cucina povera alongside a range of authentic Italian recipes which originated in the Court of Savoy.
+In Piedmont, Italian dishes provide a juxtaposition of the traditions of cucina povera alongside a range of authentic Italian recipes that originated in the Court of Savoy.

 Lombardy Cuisine